-Figure 1612: Class A end nodes timing for uplink and downlink transmission
+Figure 16: Class A end nodes timing for uplink and downlink transmission

-For class A the timing of the transmission and reception operation are shown in Figure 12.
-After and asynchronous transmission (box “Transmit”) with a certain spreading factor (the choice of the spreading factor will be explained in section 5.2.4 Adaptive Data Rate) in a certain radio channel (the available spectrum is divided in different channels 125 kHz, or 250 kHz wide and the LoRaWAN™ protocol provides for a unique identification of them) the receiver opens a first window (the minimum time for the receiver to stay on from the beginning of the first window is set by the LoRaWAN™ protocol to be at least the time required by the radio of the end node to detect if a preamble if present) in a channel and setting a SF for decoding the received signal which are a function of the channel and SF used in the uplink.
-A second receive window is mandated by the LoRaWAN™ protocol with a completely similar behaviour for the end node, except from the fact that the SF and the channel are not a function of the uplink SF and frequency but are configurable via LoRaWAN™ protocol commands, at the very first transmission using a default configuration depending on the region (Europe has its own i.e., the one based on the default channels ).
+For class A the timings of the transmission and reception operation are shown in Figure 16.
+After an asynchronous transmission (box “Transmit”) with a certain spreading factor (the choice of the spreading factor is explained in section 5.2.4 Adaptive Data Rate) in a certain radio channel (the available spectrum is divided in different channels 125 kHz, or 250 kHz wide and the LoRaWAN™ protocol provides for a unique identification of them) the receiver opens a first window (the minimum time for the receiver to stay on from the beginning of the first window is set by the LoRaWAN™ protocol to be at least the time required by the radio of the end node to detect if a preamble if present) in a channel and using a SF to decode the received signal which are a function of the channel and SF used in the uplink.
+A second receive window is mandated by the LoRaWAN™ protocol with a completely similar behaviour for the end node, except from the fact that the SF and the channel are not a function of the uplink SF and channel but are configurable via LoRaWAN™ protocol commands.
+At the very first transmission a default configuration depending on the region (Europe has its own i.e., the one based on the default channels ) is used.